normalfaults/api/CREATE-AUTOMATION.md

 ####Download and Install ManageIQ
 Follow the steps provided here: http://manageiq.org/download/

+###Creating an Automation Script
+The following steps will guide you through the process of creating an automation script to interact with Jellyfish-UX and Jellyfish-Core.
+The automation scripts provided are located in in jellyfish-core/app/view/automate

 ####Adding an Automate Method
 1. Once logged into ManageIQ, select Explorer under the Automation menu.
 2. From the left side Datastore menu, select the Methods class located under Datastore/[your domain]/Service/Provisioning/StateMachines.